anntranhuu/health-misinfo-detection/README.md

 📦 health-misinformation-detection/
 ┣ 📄 MA981_Dissertation_2322761.pdf ← Full academic report with analysis and results
 ┣ 📄 README.md ← This file
-┗ 📁 /models/ ← Model files
+┗ 📁 /models_and EDA/ ← Model files and exploratory data analysis file

 ---